 Some digital cameras include a grid option that helps you make horizontals horizontal and putting subjects on the golden cross section.
 (One of the bugcrew's favourite little camera with a grid is the Panasonic Lumix, 28mm - series.)

-• Look for matching sets of subjects to create some kind of image symmetry.
+• Look for matching sets of subjects to create some kind of symmetry.

 • Consider concentrating more on landscape formats (i.e. horizontal pictures) if you usually view digital holiday photos on a computer or even TV, as these will suit the display shape much better. e.g. Bugbog's new Rome Pictures are totally landscape format.

 • set your phone/compact to highest possible quality/resolution.
 You can reduce the size later but will not be able to increase it if it happens to be a sensational shot.
-However, this means that you may run out of card storage space so get a big memory card and/or spare.
+However, this means that you may run out of card storage space so get a large memory card and/or carry a spare.

 • keep checking the lens is clean.
-It's so easy to smudge the lens with a finger and not notice until you upload the photos a week later and find them virtually useless.
+It's so easy to smudge the lens with a finger and not notice until you upload the photos a week later and find the same blurry bit on every photo.

-• switch off the shutter click sound to be more discreet.
+• switch off the digitally created shutter click sound to be more discreet.

 • Shutter-lag: low-end digital cameras are often slow to respond when you press the shutter in action situations.
 This is due to the slow auto-focus mechanism.
 To counteract this, figure out where your subject is going for the best composition, press the shutter button down halfway (before the action starts!) till you get the green focus confirm light, then hold it there till your subject moves into the picture.
 At that point press the button all the way.
 Bingo, no lag.